Chareesa/TheKittyShuffle/README.md

 This is my first attempt at shuffling images.
-I referenced our teachers code and collaborated with my husband Justin.
+I referenced our teachers code, my previous projects, and collaborated with my husband Justin.